confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Returns the Top *K* values for the given column and window.

-If only `col1` is provided, an array of values for that column is

-returned.
-If `otherCols` are provided, a `STRUCT` is returned.
-The

-`STRUCT` has a field named `sort_col` that contains value of `col1` in the associated record. `otherCols` are in fields named `col0`, `col1`, `col2`, etc., in the order they were provided. `otherCols` do not all have to

-be of the same type.
+If only `col1` is provided, an array of values for that column is returned.
+If `otherCols` are provided, a list of `STRUCT`s is returned.
+Each `STRUCT` has a field named `sort_col` that contains value of `col1` in the associated record. `otherCols` are in fields named `col0`, `col1`, `col2`, etc., in the order they were provided. `otherCols` do not all have to be of the same type.

 Rows that have `col1` set to `NULL` are ignored.